 How to Modify a Longer Pixie Cut for your Face Shape

-Go for longer layers in the front or an asymmetrical cut to add lines and angles to your face shape.
+Go for longer layers in the front or an asymmetrical cut to add lines and angles to your round face shape.

 Square and Heart: